unboxed/unboxed.co/source/blog/2016-12-20-bridging-the-gap-between-discovery-and-alpha-show-tell-11-with-newham-council.md

 ![Digital Discovery Programme 4](http://i1291.photobucket.com/albums/b548/grammccram/55a19f95-86fa-451e-9e57-d8c211cb591c_zpsdborkyug.jpg)
 <br/>

-With the Show & Tell for Sprint #11 almost wrapped up, the roadmap was shared for what the team will be covering across Sprint #12, with some main activities including:<br/>
+With the Show & Tell for Sprint #11 almost wrapped up, the roadmap was shared for what the team will be covering across Sprint #12, with some main planned activities including:<br/>

 - Creating concepts and user stories for the Housing Account service
 - Continued preparation in the lead up to the Alpha Phase launch for the Homelessness service